dat-roy/discode/README.md

 ![](https://raw.githubusercontent.com/dat-roy/discode/assets/images/chat/chat--input.png)

-You can also click on the an image to see the preview:
+You can also click on an image to see the preview:

 ![](https://raw.githubusercontent.com/dat-roy/discode/assets/images/chat/chat--image-preview.png)